 I was discouraged to hear him tell me that any surgery would be long and complex and the risks far outweighed the possible benefits.
 Then he went on to suggest a particular form of physiotherapy and some other remedial steps that could be of benefit.
 This doctor is a fine Christian man and he knew I was also a believer.

 After telling me surgery was not an option for someone with my medical issues he reminded me of a command of our Lord in the Sermon on the Mount.
 That command is in our text for today.
 Jesus commanded us to be bird watchers the doctor reminded me.
-(When I got home I looked the verb “to watch” up in my Greek New Testament and sure enough it is in the imperative mode and means a searching, attentive gaze.)
+(I looked the verb “to watch” up in my Greek New Testament and sure enough it is in the imperative mode and means a searching, attentive gaze.)
 I knew the text well, have used it many times over the years with people in pain, and even used the text for another devotional some months ago.

 How appropriate for the physician to tell the preacher what is in the Bible.
 Knowing of the godly character of the doctor I took his comment as a word from the Lord.